LH-eliza/Smart-Environment-Monitor/README.md

 ## Smart Environment Monitor

-Basic environmental monitoring system to test with sensor interfacing, real-time processing, and digital communication,
+Basic environmental monitoring system to test with sensor interfacing, real-time processing, and digital communication.
+Measures temperature and humidity, displays readings on an LCD screen, and provides visual feedback through an RGB LED indicator.

 ### Main Components
 - Arduino Uno